-Although DNNs have achieved SOTA performances in several fields, DNNs still suffers from a large computational overhead during training and execution \cite{jalali2019optimal}.
+Although DNNs have achieved SOTA performances in numerous fields, DNNs still suffer from large computational overheads during training and execution \cite{jalali2019optimal}.
 This paper proposes the SpinalNet, presented in Fig. \ref{Human_SN}(b) to improve performance with smaller computational overhead.
 The proposed structure with gradual and repetitive input capabilities enables NNs to achieve promising results with fewer parameters.
 We investigate the proposed SpinalNet as the fully connected layer of the VGG-5 network and receive SOTA performance in four MNIST datasets.
-We apply the transfer learning with SpinalNet fully connected layer and receive SOTA performance in STL-10, Bird225, Fruits 360, and Caltech-101 datasets.
+We apply the transferred initialization with SpinalNet fully connected layers and receive SOTA performance in STL-10, Fruits 360, and Caltech-101 datasets.
+Subsection IID explains the term: transferred initialization.
 We investigate SpinalNet and its variations in more than seventeen different datasets.
 We also receive promising results in other datasets with at least one variant of SpinalNet.

 We organize the rest of the paper as follows: Section II presents the theoretical background of SpinalNet.
-The section discusses the similarity between the human spinal cord and the proposed SpinalNet, proves the universal approximation of the SpinalNet, and discuss the transfer learning.
+The section discusses the similarity between the human spinal cord and the proposed SpinalNet, proves the universal approximation of the SpinalNet, and discusses transferred initialization.
 Section III reports the experimental results of SpinalNet with other competitors for solving regression and classification problems, Section IV presents the prospects of SpinalNet, and Section V is the concluding section.